ST. MACCREICHE'S TOMB, KILMACREEHY CHURCH, CO. CLARE.

 Overview

-Kilmacreehy Church & Graveyard sits 2 km south‑east of Liscannor Harbour, perched on gentle fields that roll toward Liscannor Bay.
-The roofless stone ruin, surrounded by ancient gravestones and wildflowers, offers a striking silhouette against the Atlantic horizon.
-Though the building is a fragment of a once‑thriving medieval parish, the site radiates a solemn dignity that draws history‑enthusiasts, walkers and anyone seeking a quiet moment of reflection.
+Kilmacreehy Church & Graveyard sits roughly 2 km south-east of Liscannor Harbour, perched on gentle fields that slope toward Liscannor Bay.
+The roofless stone ruin, surrounded by ancient gravestones and coastal wildflowers, cuts a striking silhouette against the Atlantic horizon.
+Though the building is a fragment of a once-thriving medieval parish, the site retains a solemn dignity that draws history enthusiasts, coastal walkers, and anyone looking for a quiet moment away from the main tourist routes.

-The surviving stonework dates from the 14th century, built in a simple Gothic style with pointed arches and narrow lancet windows.
-In its heyday the church served the surrounding farming and fishing community; the bell would have called villagers from the fields and the harbour to Mass.
-The name Cill Mhic Creiche – “the church of MacCreiche” – points to an even earlier Christian foundation, possibly a wooden oratory linked to the 6th‑century missionary Saint MacCreiche.
+The surviving stonework dates from the 14th century, built in a simple Gothic style characterised by pointed arches and narrow lancet windows.
+In its active years, the church served the surrounding farming and fishing community; the bell would have called villagers from the fields and the harbour to Mass.
+The Irish name, Cill Mhic Creiche (“the church of MacCreiche”), points to an even earlier Christian foundation, possibly a wooden oratory linked to the 6th-century missionary Saint MacCreiche.

-According to local tradition, Saint MacCreiche travelled widely through Clare, preaching, healing and mediating clan disputes.
-Folklore records his miracle‑working, from blessing wells to confronting a serpentine beast said to haunt the Burren.
+According to local tradition, Saint MacCreiche travelled widely through Clare, preaching, healing, and mediating clan disputes.
+Folklore records his miracle-working, from blessing wells to confronting a serpentine beast said to haunt the Burren.
 The saint’s gentle reputation made him a beloved patron, and the parish that grew around Kilmacreehy bore his name for centuries.
-Although the stone church that remains was erected long after his lifetime, the site likely held a pre‑Christian ritual place that MacCreiche reclaimed for the new faith.
+While the stone church that remains was erected long after his lifetime, the site likely held a pre-Christian ritual place that MacCreiche later reclaimed for the new faith.

-The adjoining graveyard is a living archive of the parish.
-Weathered Celtic crosses, 18th‑ and 19th‑century folk‑art motifs such as angels, hourglasses and skulls, and unmarked slabs mark the passage of generations.
-Many stones bear the names of families still present in County Clare, while others testify to the hardships of the Great Famine, emigration and the turbulent history of 19th‑century Ireland.
-Walking among the graves, visitors can sense the personal stories that shaped the landscape.
+The adjoining graveyard is a quiet archive of the parish.
+Weathered Celtic crosses, 18th- and 19th-century folk-art motifs such as angels, hourglasses, and skulls, and unmarked slabs mark the passage of generations.
+Many stones bear the names of families still present in County Clare, while others testify to the hardships of the Great Famine, emigration, and the turbulent history of 19th-century Ireland.
+Walking among the graves, visitors can trace the personal stories that shaped this stretch of the Clare coast.

-One of the most vivid tales associated with Kilmacreehy is the story of St MacCreiche and the Grave‑Eel.
-According to the Liscannor folklore page, a monstrous eel‑like creature (the an‑mhír) rose from the waters of Liscannor Bay on dark nights, burrowing into fresh graves and devouring the newly buried.
+One of the most vivid tales associated with Kilmacreehy is the story of St MacCreiche and the Grave-Eel.
+According to local lore, a monstrous eel-like creature (an-mhír) rose from the waters of Liscannor Bay on dark nights, burrowing into fresh graves and disturbing the newly buried.
 The terrified community turned to Saint MacCreiche, who confronted the beast armed only with his crozier and stole.
-By wrapping the eel in his sacred stole he subdued it, then led it to the nearby Strand of the Eel (Tráth na Leamhnach) where he banished it forever into the Atlantic depths.
-The legend reinforces the site’s reputation as a place where Christian faith triumphed over primordial darkness, and it remains a favourite story told by locals during guided walks.
+By wrapping the eel in his sacred stole, he subdued it, then led it to the nearby Strand of the Eel (Tráth na Leamhnach) where he banished it into the Atlantic depths.
+The legend reinforces the site’s reputation as a place where local faith intersected with the raw power of the sea, and it remains a favourite story shared by locals and guides.

 What to See & Do

-• Explore the ruin – The remaining nave walls, pointed arches and a solitary doorway invite close inspection.
-Ivy clings to the stone, and wildflowers push through cracks, creating a vivid contrast between nature and masonry.
+• Explore the ruin: The remaining nave walls, pointed arches, and a solitary doorway invite close inspection.
+Ivy clings to the stone, and wildflowers push through the cracks, creating a vivid contrast between nature and masonry.

-• Stroll the graveyard – Take time to read the inscriptions, note the Celtic cross designs and reflect on the lives recorded here.
-The layout offers quiet corners for contemplation.
+• Read the gravestones: Take time to examine the inscriptions, note the Celtic cross designs, and reflect on the lives recorded here.
+The layout offers quiet corners for contemplation, especially when the wind drops.

-• Bird‑watching – Seabirds often wheel overhead, and the surrounding fields attract swallows and swifts in summer.
+• Bird-watching: Seabirds often wheel overhead, and the surrounding fields attract swallows and swifts in summer.
+Bring binoculars if you want to track their flight paths across the bay.

-• Photography – The ruin’s silhouette against the Atlantic, especially at sunrise or sunset, provides dramatic photo opportunities.
-The interplay of light on the weathered stone and the surrounding wildflowers is particularly photogenic.
+• Photography: The ruin’s silhouette against the Atlantic, particularly at sunrise or sunset, provides dramatic photo opportunities.
+The interplay of light on the weathered stone and the surrounding coastal flora is particularly striking.

 Walking & Access